unica-open/unica-acquisti/README.md

 [AUTHORS.txt](./AUTHORS.txt).

 # Copyrights
-See the list of copyrighters in this project in file Copyrights.txt "&copy; Copyright CSI Piemonte – 2020".
+See the list of copyrighters in this project in file Copyrights.txt\
+"&copy; Copyright CSI Piemonte – 2020".

 # License
+The source code is licensed under the European Union Public Licence 1.2 or later.\
 SPDX-License-Identifier: EUPL-1.2-or-later\
 See the [**"EUPL v1_2 IT-LICENSE.txt"**](./EUPL%20v1_2%20IT-LICENSE.txt)
 and [**"EUPL v1_2 EN-LICENSE.txt"**](./EUPL%20v1_2%20EN-LICENSE.txt) files for
+details.

+The documentation is licensed under the Creative Commons Attribution 4.0 International.\
+SPDX-License-Identifier: CC-BY-4.0\
+See the [**"CC-BY-4.0 EN-LICENSE.txt"**](./CC-BY-4.0%20EN-LICENSE.txt) file for
 details.